 Characteristics of distances How to know if I can participate?

-In India there is sprint distance you will have to do 20Km in the cycling sector, depending on your level this can be translated From 30 to 60 minutes.
+Here at the sprint distance you will have to do 20Km in the cycling sector, depending on your level this can be translated From 30 to 60 minutes.

 To successfully face this segment, we recommend that you train until you get toGuantar at least an hour and a half on the bike at a pace that involves some fatigue.
-This can be achieved with two days of cycling training per week.
+This can be achieved with two days of cycling training a week.

-In the Olympic triathlon the cyclist segment consists of 40Km, this is approximately between 1 hour and 1 hour and 45 minutes, a very wide range that will depend on your level and the average rhythm that you manage to maintain.
+In Olympic triathlon the cyclist segment consists of 40Km, this is approximately between 1 hour and 1 hour and 45 minutes, a very wide range that will depend on your level and the average rhythm that you manage to maintain.

 To face an Olympic distance triathlon, we recommend you follow a training that allows you to spend more than two hours on the bike at a rate of medium intensity with high intensity peaks.
 Performing between 2 and 3 cycling training sessions a week you can achieve these objectives.

 Generally, in both distances it is allowed to roll a wheel (drafting), although you can find some Olympic distance tests in which it is not allowed.